Skip to content

 *This verse is taken, almost verbatim, from The Watch That Ends The Night by Hugh MacLennan.

-The video for “Courage (for Hugh McLennan)” can be found here.
+The link to the video for the song “Courage (for Hugh McLennan)” by The Tragically Hip can be found here. ***The lyrics version is here.

 Leave a Reply